📝 Catering, events & group arrangements · ⏱️ 3 min read

 Calculation step by step

-Always start with your desired margin and work backwards to your minimum selling price.
-For catering, a 20-30% net margin is realistic.
+Start with your desired margin and work backwards to find your minimum selling price.
+For catering, a 20-30% net margin works realistically.
+A pattern we see repeatedly in restaurant financials is underestimating these fixed outdoor costs.

 Desired net margin: 25%